Want To Actually Be The Difference In America's Future?

 In 2016 more Americans boated than voted in the Presidential election.

-Not to overstate the potential significance in the 2020 election, but let's not understate it either - as the potential may not be obvious.
+Not to overstate the potential significance of boaters, but let's not understate it either - as the potential may not be obvious.
 Allowing for half of that number to be minor children too young to vote, that would still be more than half of all of the voters in 2016.

-Even a casual look at the numbers, suggests boaters could be influential in the 2020 election.
+Even a casual look at the numbers, suggests boaters could be influential in future elections.
 Boat owners have a unique and highly desirable platform from which to regularly meet in a casual relaxing setting to persuade friends and family - that have already expressed an affinity for the boating lifestyle and benefits - to the merits of electing reasonable, and rational candidates supporting realistic economic and environmental policies.

 Efforts to educate, mobilize, and motivate the greater community of boat owners - especially those independent and swing voters and owners of smaller boats in a few key states could be important .
 History is full of instances where a small group or even just one man made the difference in the course of world events.

-If one actually dives deep in the 2016 election results, past the electoral college count, Trump won by the narrowest of margin.
-It really only came down to about 80,000 votes in 3 states Pennsylvania, Michigan, and Wisconsin.
-And there were several other states including Florida that were won by just a few percent.
+If one actually dives deep in the 2016 and 2020 election results, past the electoral college count, victory was by the narrowest of margin.
+It really only came down to about 80,000 and 40,000 votes respectively in 3 states.
+And there were several other states that were won by just a few percent.

 Just a cursory review of Wikipedia is revealing.